codosseum-org/backend/CONTRIBUTING.md

 12. [Open](https://github.com/codosseum-org/backend/compare) a pull request from your branch to upstream's `develop` with a detailed description of what you did.

+### Style Guidelines

+The project uses a variant of the [Google Styleguide](https://google.github.io/styleguide/javaguide.html) for its code.
+You should adhere to this guide at all times.
+For IntelliJ, we recommend installing the [Checkstyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea/) plugin as well as setting the "Scheme" under *Settings > Editor > Code Style > Java* to the checkstyle configuration found in `config/checkstyle/google_checks.xml`.

 ### Licensing Guidelines

 This project aims to be [REUSE](https://reuse.software) compliant.
 That means that *every* file in the repository **must** have licensing information attached to it.\